aces/Loris-MRI/docs/scripts_md/MRI.md

 database.

 INPUTS:
-  - $dbhr           : database handle reference
+  - $db             : database object
   - $series\_desc    : series description of the scan
   - $minc\_location  : location of the MINC file
   - $patient\_name   : patient name of the scan